-In 2016, there was an estimated number of 1,123,300 jobs in the United States for Security Guard.
+In the United States, there were 1,123,300 jobs for Security Guard in 2016.
 New jobs are being produced at a rate of 6.3% which is above the national average.
 The Bureau of Labor Statistics predicts 70,600 new jobs for Security Guard by 2026.
 Due to new job openings and attrition, there will be an average of 157,500 job openings in this field each year.

 The states with the most job growth for Security Guard are Utah, Washington, and Tennessee.
 Watch out if you plan on working in Maine, Connecticut, or Wisconsin.
 These states have the worst job growth for this type of profession.